How to Access Property Records in Rhode Island

 Appraisers use appraisals to form an opinion of a property's value for mortgages and estate planning.
 They aim to arrive at the fair market value (FMV), which is what the house would sell for in the current market.

-Factors that Determine Property Values in Rhode Island
+What Factors Determine Property Values in Rhode Island

 Besides factors such as location, property condition, tax jurisdictions, and land size, the following factors may also influence property values in the state:

-Privacy and Property Records
+Maintaining and Amending Rhode Island Property Records

 There is no such thing as privacy in public property records.
 When records are public, anyone can view them and get copies.
 If you own property, your name, address, and other information will appear in property records.